JaniszD/tonsnake/README.md

 To run with Docker use `docker-compose -f ./docker-compose.dev.yaml up` command.
 >Ensure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
 Run Docker.

+## Connect Wallet implementation

+There are two ways to connect a wallet to the game: connect-ui which is implemented as HTML UI and canvas version of the button.
+Canvas button is in beta, so it supports only Telegram Wallet.

+To try both options you can change `CONNECT_UI` variable in `workspaces/client/src/index.ts` file.

 ## Migrations

 * Create a new migration after changing entities `npm run typeorm:generate-migration --name=[NAME]`